heii70/Weather-Forecast-Testing-Assignment/README.md

 <h1>Weather Forecast using Selenium</h1>

 This automation testing program demonstrates a simple 10 day weather forecast using Weather Underground API and Selenium Java.
-The program scripts obtain the high and low temperatures of the next 10 consecutive days and calculate the difference for each day.
-The test scripts pass if the difference is less than 20 and fail if otherwise.
+The program scripts check and compare several fields like temperature and wind speed obtained from the API and The Weather Channel website.
+The scripts also obtain from the API the high and low temperatures of the next 10 consecutive days and calculate the difference for each day.
+The test passes if the difference is less than 20 and fail if otherwise.

 API Documentation: https://www.wunderground.com/weather/api/d/docs?d=data/index